Strobesstrobes

 What is vulnerability scanning?

 Vulnerability scanning is an automated process that checks systems against a database of known vulnerabilities and misconfigurations.
-Tools like Nessus, Qualys, OpenVAS, and Nuclei run fast, cover thousands of hosts, and can run continuously or on a schedule.
-They're the backbone of an ongoing vulnerability management program.
+Tools like Nessus, Qualys, OpenVAS, and Nuclei run fast, cover thousands of hosts, and run continuously or on a schedule.
+They are the backbone of an ongoing vulnerability management program and the right tool for catching a freshly disclosed CVE across your whole estate the day a template drops.

 What is penetration testing?

-This depth is why a pentest catches things scanning never will, like a privilege escalation path or a payment-tampering flaw.
-It follows defined penetration testing phases and produces a report with proof, not just a CVE list.
-The tradeoff is that it's periodic and more expensive, so you can't run it as often as a scan.
+That one verb-level check, attempting exploitation, is the entire difference.
+It follows defined penetration testing phases and produces a report with proof.
+The tradeoff is that it is periodic and more expensive, so you cannot run it as often as a scan.

 When do you need each one?

 You need both, used differently.
-Run vulnerability scanning continuously or weekly to catch new, known issues across your whole estate fast.
-Run penetration testing periodically (at least annually and after major changes) to validate real-world exploitability and find what scanners miss.
+Run vulnerability scanning continuously or weekly to catch new known issues across your whole estate fast.
+Run penetration testing periodically, at least annually and after major changes, to validate exploitability and find what scanners miss.
+Compliance frameworks mandate the pairing: PCI DSS and SOC 2 both expect regular scanning plus a periodic pentest, and most enterprise security questionnaires ask for evidence of both.
+That combined service has a name, VAPT, covered in what is VAPT.

 Strobes insight

-A clean scan report is not a clean bill of health.
 Scanners miss every business-logic flaw and every chained attack path, the exact bugs that cause real breaches.
-Use scans for breadth, tests for truth.
+Use scans for breadth, tests for truth, and never read a clean scan as a clean bill of health.

 How does continuous testing close the gap?